akennedy90/wordpress-ansible-playbook/README.md

 # WordPress Ansible Playbook

-- Requires Ansible 1.2 or newer
+- Written for Ansible 2.5
-- Expects Ubuntu 14.04
+- Tested on Ubuntu 18.04

 This playbook deploys an optimized setup for WordPress using MariaDB, nginx, PHP FPM, and Memcached.